If you came to this page directly, you might wish to read a page with an introduction to this section first.

 Pope Urban VIII realized the citizens missed their Duke and in 1636 he raised the status of Castel Durante by making it a bishopric seat.
 In addition he gave the town his name.

 Oratorio del Corpus Domini: frescoes by Raffaellino del Colle

 XVIth century Italian painters named Raffaello were added the suffix ino (which means small) to indicate their status in comparison to Raphael.
 Raffaellino del Colle (not to be confused with Raffaellino del Garbo) actually worked with Raphael in the decoration of la Farnesina in Rome.
-He was born at Sansepolcro in Tuscany, not far from the Duchy of Urbino.
-Some details of his frescoes at Oratorio del Corpus Domini, however, recall paintings by Michelangelo in the Sistine Chapel, rather than works by Raphael.
+He was born in Sansepolcro in Tuscany, not far from the Duchy of Urbino.
+Some details of his frescoes in Oratorio del Corpus Domini, however, recall paintings by Michelangelo in Cappella Sistina, rather than works by Raphael.

-In the XIIIth century the Brancaleoni were the feudal lords of Castel Durante and other fiefdoms in Montefeltro and Massa Trabaria.
+In the XIIIth century the Brancaleoni were the feudal lords of Castel Durante and other fiefdoms in Montefeltro and Massa Trabaria, e.g. Sassocorvaro.
 The last of the Brancaleoni married Federico da Montefeltro, but other branches of the family continued to enjoy a political role.
-Their palace at Urbania was probably designed by Girolamo Genga, the court architect.
+Their palace in Urbania was probably designed by Girolamo Genga, the court architect.